guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 ## Interacting with GCP: SDK & Cloud Shell

-- Using the gcloud CLI: https://cloud.google.com/sdk/install
+- Using the gcloud CLI: [https://cloud.google.com/sdk/install](https://cloud.google.com/sdk/install)
 - Using Google Cloud Shell: A small VM instance you can connect to with your browser

 # First interaction with Google Cloud (Exercise)

 ## Objectives

-Everyone has its credits?
+Everyone has its credits/coupons?

 - Create your GCP account, configure your credentials
+- With the coupons you got, you should see USD 50 of credits (in the billing tab)
-- Interact with Google cloud console
+- Interact with Google cloud console: check all the services
 - Connect to google cloud shell and interact with it
 - Create a Virtual Machine and connect to it
 - Create a Google Storage bucket and upload content